 Remedy

-Mercedez-Benz will notify owners by mail and instruct you to take your vehicle to a dealer to replace the headlamps.
+Ford will notify owners by mail and instruct you to take your truck to a dealership to add the missing electrical circuit to the engine bay wiring harness.

 Safety Risk